silverstripe/silverstripe-docsviewer/docs/Writing-Documentation.md

 Your documentation needs to go in the specific modules doc folder which it refers mostly too.
-For example if you want to document a feature of your custom module 'MyModule' you need to create markdown files in mymodule/docs/.
+For example if you want to document a feature of your custom module 'MyModule' you need to create markdown files in mymodule/doc/.

 The files have to end with the __.md__ extension.
 The documentation viewer will automatically replace hyphens (-) with spaces (since you cannot have spaces easily in some file systems).

 ## Syntax ##
 This uses a customized markdown extra parser.
-To view the syntax for page formatting check out [http://daringfireball.net/projects/markdown/syntax](Daring Fireball)
+To view the syntax for page formatting check out [http://daringfireball.net/projects/markdown/syntax][Daring Fireball]

 ## Creating Hierarchy ##